What is this form?

 STEP 12: Enter the Tax Filer/Spouse's Reconciliation of Net Income per Books Against Taxable Income Tax.

 STEP 13: The Summary of Tax Due section is also pre-populated with the exact information included in your actual tax form.
-That is why you need to go through all of the sections to make sure you that are filing an accurate return.
+That is why you need to go through all of the sections to make sure you are filing an accurate return.

 Once you're done filling up the tax form, click the Filing Options button located on the upper-right part of the page to allow the platform to determine if there are fields that have been overlooked.